8 Pharmaceutical Sales Cold Email Samples That Book Meetings with HCPs (2026)

 1. The Clinical Education Opener

-Best for: Initial outreach to a specialist you haven't met.
+Best for: Initial outreach to a specialist you have not met.
 Frames the email as a clinical education opportunity rather than a sales pitch.

 Subject: [Condition] management — new real-world evidence for [Specialty]